Out of the Light of the 13 Dark Night

-Out Of The Light Of The 13 Dark Night was the first official full-length album released in Germany by the Japanese horror punk band Balzac.
-It consists of re-recordings of previously released songs by the band and is considered by some as a European counterpart to the album Beyond The Darkness, as it served to properly introduce Balzac to Europe.
+Out Of The Light Of The 13 Dark Night is the first official full-length album released in Europe by the Japanese horror punk band Balzac.
+It consists of re-recordings of previously released songs by the band and has been considered a compilation album, properly introducing Balzac to the continent.
+The album was released a few months after Beyond The Darkness, a similar compilation released in America on Misfits Records.